-All you need to know about a Transactional Email (Plus 3 Examples)
+All you need to know about transactional emails + 3 examples from ecommerce brands

-Every email you send is a transactional email in a way and according to some data companies can send send over 100,000 transactional emails per month [ Marketing Charts ].
+Every email you send is a transactional email in a way and according to some data companies can send send over 100,000 transactional emails per month.

 That’s about 3,289 emails per day.
 Evidently, transactional emails are a primary means of communication between you and your customers.
 But they operate under a unique set of rules.